December Back 2 June: Background and release

-On October 20th, it was announced that Keys would release her first Christmas album Santa Baby the following month and that its lead single "December Back 2 June" would be released on October 28th.
+On October 20, it was announced that Keys would release her first Christmas album Santa Baby the following month and that its lead single "December Back 2 June" would be released on October 28.
 In an interview with NPR, Keys commented that the song:

 It really is talking about how at this time for Christmas, I don't even need any wishes because I have the love that I'm looking for.
 And so I think that definitely is the sentiment of the song, that love and this good energy that I think we all call towards us and want for the holidays is something we can have all year round.
 And so that's why it's called "December Back 2 June."

 Keys explained that the song "sounds just like a Jackson 5 sample" and producer Tommy Parker created the "Michael Jackson sound" by pitching up his own voice.
 Initially, Keys thought that the "sample-sounding pitch" voice was from a Jackson 5 song that she hadn't never heard before, and fell in love with the sound, saying "to me it felt like a ‘You Don’t Know My Name’ or one of these songs that are my style, like that kind of ’70s sample, we’ll put a modern approach on it.
 And so it totally was 100% me, and he said that he created it with that in mind.”

 "December Back 2 June" was simultaneously released to digital download on iTunes and Amazon and streaming on Spotify, as well as YouTube.
 Music video for the song was released on November 4, 2022.
 A live rendition of the song was released on Apple Music Live: Alicia Keys on December 22, 2022.

 Composition and lyrics

 "December Back 2 June" is an uptempo song that lasts for a duration of 2 minutes 44 seconds.
 The song was written by Keys, Tayla Parx and produced by Tommy Parker and YNG Josh.
-According to The Franklin News Post, the song is about "about a love that spans the seasons".
+According to The Franklin News Post, the song is about "a love that spans the seasons".
 On the chorus, Keys sings; “For this Christmas / Don’t need wishes / Not since I met you / Every season you give reason to love you / From December back to June”.
-The song contains a repetitive “it’s just Christmas time” line.
+The song contains a repetitive “it’s just Christmastime” line.
 According to Daniel Welsh from the Huffpost, on the song's lyrics Keys is "referencing how the festive season makes her feel nostalgic for the past year with a loved one".
 Rated R&Bs Keithan Samuel stated that on the sing "Keys lets her man know that being with him feels like Christmas every day of the year" and "She isn’t pressed for special gifts during the holidays because their bond is more than what she could ask for".
 Rachel Brodsky from Stereogum described the "layered" song as having "jingles, scooby-doo-bops, and a feel-good rhythm".